jeffozozo/HistoryOfVideoGames/README.md

 - **Lecture 1.2**: Intro to digital machines and evolution of computers.
 Basic overview of how computers work.
 Computer input and output

+*homework*: get access to a computer where you can install stuff.

 ### Week 2: Origins (1940s–1960s)
 - **Lecture 2.1**: Analog and Early Digital Games – *Tennis for Two*, *Spacewar!*